 - Promoting best management practices, stewardship, and increased awareness through grassroots education and volunteer engagement;

-- Potential natural gas exploration and extraction
+- Potential natural gas exploration and pipelines

 - Large-scale road building

 - Poorly planned development

 - Spreading of biosolids

 - Attacks on regulatory authority

 - Weakening of the Clean Water Act and Safe Drinking Water Act

 - Reduction in funding for agricultural “best management practices”

 - Recreational access on the river